dockur/windows/readme.md

 * ### How do I perform a manual installation?

-  It's best to stick to the automatic installation, as it adjusts various settings for running Windows inside a virtual environment, for optimal performance and to prevent some common issues.
+  It's best to stick to the automatic installation, as it adjusts various settings to prevent common issues when running Windows inside a virtual environment.
 However, if you insist on performing the installation manually, add the following environment variable to your compose file:

   ```yaml
   environment: